shameerkc/techblog/README.md

-# techblog
+# Welcome to Shameer's Tech Blog

-Welcome to Shameer's Technical Blog.This is a humble attempt to share the technical knowledge,
+Thank you for visiting the page.
+This is a humble attempt to share the tips and tricks I learned the harder way.